ajorgensen89/battleships/testing.md

 # Testing.

 ## Validating Inputs.
-As seen in [Game Features](#game-features), the player enters a name, guesses rows and columns and also gets to place their Battleship on the board.
+As seen in **Game Features**, the player enters a name, guesses rows and columns and also gets to place their Battleship on the board.
 The AI also places a Battlehship and takes it in turns to guess rows and columns of the players Battleship position.<br>
 All of this needs checking so the game does not inadvertently stop due to these errors.
 They are written into the [Python](https://www.python.org/) code for the website to handle the errors better for greater User Experience.<br>
 Here is the example of developing code to deal with **data input**<br>
 This images shows the development of **IF statements**.
 The two if statements underlined in green are combined into one more readable statement that takes up alot less lines.<br>